getconversio/node-bigcommerce/README.md

 });
 ```

-The 'authorise' method retuires the query parameters from the request to be passed.
+The 'authorise' method requires the query parameters from the request to be passed.
 These are required to request a permanent access token which will be passed back in the data object.

 An example data object:

 ```
+{
-{ access_token: '9df3b01c60df20d13843841ff0d4482c',
+  access_token: '9df3b01c60df20d13843841ff0d4482c',
   scope: 'store_v2_orders_read_only store_v2_products_read_only users_basic_information store_v2_default',
-  user:
+  user: {
-   { id: 12345,
+    id: 12345,
     username: 'John Smith',
-     email: 'john@success.com' },
+    email: 'john@success.com'
+  },
-  context: 'stores/x43tqo' }
+  context: 'stores/x43tqo'
+}
 ```

 From this object you can store the 'access_token' for re-use when calling the Big Commerce API.